BiAPoL/blog/ryan_savill/principal_feature_analysis/readme.md

 Once you have grasped these concepts this explanation should be a breeze!

-What principal feature analysis does is take advantage of some of the transformations in PCA to find out which features explain the variance.
-The first steps in PFA are to create the covariance matrix and find the orthonormal eigenvectors and sort them by their eigenvectors, creating a matrix A. This in effect is what PCA does as well since the principal components are the eigenvectors of the covariance matrix.
+Principal feature analysis takes advantage of some of the transformations in PCA to find out which features explain the variance.
+The first steps in PFA are to create the covariance matrix and find the orthonormal eigenvectors and sort them by their eigenvalues, creating a matrix A. This in effect is what PCA does as well since the principal components are the eigenvectors of the covariance matrix.
 We can output them in [scikit-learn](https://scikit-learn.org/stable/) with the command '.components_'.

 ```python